e4lime/ludum-dare-38-hi-pluto/README.md

 horizontal movement with your mouse and aim for the asteroids and the golden comet checkpoints while you avoiddropping out of the screen.

-Uses Unity 5.6.0. with DoTween and Unity Analytocs.
+Uses Unity 5.6.0. with DoTween and Unity Analytics.

 ### GDD ###
 ![Early design](skiss_1.png)